pavry/lift-plan/README.md

 # Lift Plan

-**Lift Plan** is a simple and customizable training planner built for strength programs like Zulu/HT.
+**Lift Plan** is a simple and customizable training planner built for strength programs like Hirvis or Zulu/HT program.
 It runs entirely in your browser, stores your data locally, and supports installation as a **Progressive Web App (PWA)** — perfect for mobile or desktop.

 ---